 Except for these short presentations, I couldn’t find any other information.
 This is one thing I find disagreeable because when you want to join a new business, it’s essential to know about the people who created it, it builds trust.

 The one thing that I feel trustable is the fact that they seem to know what they are talking about.
 I mean, you can feel the confidence in their descriptions.
 Other than that, it’s not exceptional, and I think there could be trust issues toward the founders.

 The last point I would like to add it’s the fact that the company is very young; only two years and a half.
 Usually, we can say a company will last when it breaks the five years of living (it’s not always the case but let’s say in general).
 So, before entering this company, think about it and maybe look for some alternatives that could have more than five years of experience.
 Does that make iCoinPro a Scam?

 Now, the exciting part: the business model!

 The way this company works is not very complicated.
-Like many other companies, they use the MLM business model (see my article What Is a Multi-Level Marketing Business Model).
+Like many other companies, they use the MLM business model (see my article What Is an MLM Business Model).
 Shortly, what that means is that you are a customer by buying their products, which is a course about bitcoins and cryptocurrencies, and you can recruit members to earn a commission through a compensation plan.

 iCoinPro sells a monthly subscription that will give you access to their training and tools on bitcoins and cryptocurrencies.
 Here is what you have access to 24/7 (this information comes from their website):